-• Climate and Natural Hazard Resilience - WSDOT's Climate Impact Vulnerability Assessment identifies US 2, including the segment within the preliminary study area, as a highly critical asset or "lifeline" route.

-During a heavy rain event, the westbound US 2 trestle structure experiences plugged or inefficient drainage, which leads to standing water, lane closures, and continued maintenance.
+- WSDOT's Climate Impact Vulnerability Assessment identifies US 2, including the segment within the preliminary study area, as a highly critical asset. - During a heavy rain event, both directions of the US 2 trestle experience plugged and inefficient drainage, which leads to standing water, lane closures, and continued maintenance.
 The frequency of heavy rain events may increase as a result of climate change.